andrepiske/oslayr/README.md

 * **getpipesize()** Returns three values (integers): The size (in bytes, in this order) of the stdin, stdout and stderr pipes.
 See caveats section below.

 * **close_input()** Closes the stdin pipe.
 This will issue and end-of-file for the program reading the stdin.

+* **read()** Reads from the process' stdout or stderr.
+This is more flexible version of *out()*. read\_limit is the *maximum* number of bytes to be read. source is the where to read from, either 1 or 2.
+1 stands for stdout and 2 for stderr.
+No other values are allowed. non-blocking should be true or false.
+If true, it won't ever block.
+This means that if no input is available at all, it won't wait for some.
+It will return a 3-uple (success, count, data). _success_ is a boolean telling whether something has been read.
+It'll only be false on non-blocking calls when no input is available.
+The _count_ is a non-negative integer with the number of bytes read.
+This value may be zero, as for EOF. _data_ is a string with the read data, or nil in case _success_ equals false. **NOTE** Calling this function with non-blocking to false will return immediately if __any__ data is available to read; it won't wait to read all _read\_limit_ bytes. i.e., suppose one calls read(10, 1, false) and only 5 is available in stdout.
+The function will return immediately.

+* **poll()** Checks whether input is available to be read.
+Returns a tuple (stdout, stderr) of booleans telling which is good to read.
+The timeout parameter must be a non-negative value.
+It specifies the timeout, in milliseconds, to wait.
+The timeout precision is microseconds, so one may use a value of "0.07" to wait 70 microsecnds.

 **Examples**